This post contains affiliate links. Please see our disclosure policy.

 Eggnog White Chocolate Filling

-1. Warm the eggnog and combine with white chocolate chips in a microwave safe bowl.
+• Combine the eggnog with the white chocolate chips in a microwave safe bowl.
 Heat for 1.5 minutes in microwave, stirring every 30 seconds until melted and smooth.(You can also use a double boiler if preferred.)

-3. Allow chocolate to set for 30 minutes to an hour after filling.
+• Allow chocolate to set for 30 minutes to an hour after filling.
+You can also pop the cookies in the fridge to speed things up, just don't store them in the fridge.

 Notes